 Practice Leading a Team

 Leadership development for early-career employees matters.
-It builds the leadership pipeline necessary for any organization, while simultaneously upskilling employees at all levels to deliver results now and in the years to come.
-According to a 2018 study, 94% of employees say they would stay at a company longer if that company invested in their careers[3].
-Investing in early-career leadership development creates a culture of continued learning and prepares organizations and future leaders for what is to come.
+It strengthens the leadership pipeline every organization needs, while also upskilling employees to deliver results—both now and in the future.
+According to a 2018 study, 94% of employees said they would stay at a company longer if it invested in their careers (LinkedIn Learning, 2018).
+Prioritizing early-career leadership development not only builds individual capability but also fosters a culture of continuous learning—preparing both organizations and their future leaders for what’s ahead.

 Interested in a leadership development program for early career employees?
 Check out our Developing New Leaders solution.